ritabc/rails-decision-log/README.md

 * Use of partials to DRY new & edit forms for decisions, circles, and users

 ## Summary of Database and Associations
-Within Hart's Mill, we have circles, which are groups that can be thought of like committees or working groups.
+At Common Ground, we have circles, which are groups that can be thought of like committees or working groups.
 The main circle is called 'General Circle', and we have Functional Circles (FCs) as well.
 Each FC has an Operational Leader (OL) and an Elected Representative (ER).
 The OL's and ER's of each Functional Circle make up the General Circle.
 Users of the site are, for the most part, either an OL or ER of an FC.
 They could also be a Circle Administrator for any circle.
 I implemented a many-to-many relationship between circles and users, through roles.

 ## Screenshot of New Decision Page